Category Archives: Hammer Horror

 It is explained that the deceased woman was a close friend of Penny’s.

-Penny distrusts her stepmother immensely but is not sure why since the woman is more than accommodating during her stay.
+Penny distrusts her stepmother immensely but is unsure why since the woman is more than accommodating during her stay.

 Immediately, strange events begin to occur at a rapid rate, most notably seeing her father’s corpse in odd places around the house and the grounds.
 The body disappears when Penny calls for help leaving the members of the household questioning her sanity and Penny starting to agree.

-She befriends the handsome family chauffeur, Robert (Ronald Lewis), and the pair become determined to figure out what is going on.
+She befriends the handsome family chauffeur, Robert (Ronald Lewis), and the pair are determined to figure out what is happening.

-Cleverly, the audience knows that something is amiss but not what the entire puzzle will add up to, which is a great part of the viewing pleasure.
+Cleverly, the audience knows something is amiss but not what the entire puzzle will add to, which is a great part of the viewing pleasure.
 Director Seth Holt enjoys toying with his viewers, keeping them guessing at every dark turn.

 The biggest questions are these: If Penny’s father is dead where is the body being hidden?
 Who is responsible and why?
 Why does Jane leave the house for drives every night?
 What does the family doctor (Christopher Lee) have to do with the story?